About Kingslayers Court:

 From Preposterous to Proven

 In the 1990s, my early web queries about William Gardiner met scorn from “King Richard” protectors, their cries echoing to Bosworth Market.
-Back then, suggesting a skinner killed the last English king slain in battle was heresy.
-Fast forward 30 years: Richard III’s 2012 exhumation from Greyfriars Leicester—his Richard III skull wound matching a poleaxe blow to Richard III—flipped the script.
+Back then, suggesting a skinner killed the last English king slain in battle, a commoner no less..
+This was heresy.
+Fast forward 30 years: Richard III’s 2012 exhumation from Greyfriars Leicester— skull wound matching a poleaxe blow to Richard III—flipped the script.
 Welsh chronicler Elis Gruffydd’s Cronicl o Wech Oesoedd (NLW MS 5276D, ff.
 230–240), written decades before the internet, named William Gardiner kingslayer, a truth my ancestors carried across oceans.
 What was once “hogwash” is now history, validated by science and stubborn persistence.

 Key Discoveries: The Gardiner Web